insin/nwb/docs/Introduction.md

 * Babel 5 settings
 * Default Webpack loader settings
-* Adding extra webpack loaders - a crude escape hatch
+* Adding extra webpack loaders - a crude escape hatch for now
 * Webpack `DefinePlugin` replacements
 * Karma settings for test paths, frameworks, reporters and plugins

+See the [Configuration docs](/docs/Configuration.md) for details.

 ### Not Configurable...
 Yet